 If the line tightened you would set the hook.
 Only the leader and maybe a little bit of fly line was used.
 This was a method where you fishing close.

 I never use this method and I do not teach it anymore simply because there are better variations that will enable you to catch more fish.

 You have probably never heard of Polish Nymphing however you may have heard the term Euro Nymphing.

 Polish nymphing was what gave Euro nymphing its start and it was basically the same as high stick nymphing with the exception that the rod was held lower and almost horizontal and it uses a short leader of about 2 thirds the length of the rod.

 The fly line is not used in this presentation and only the leader was used to present the fly to the fish.
-This is a very close-to-the-fish method and was used with heavy weighted flies and was the first method to use a sighter which is a colored piece of mono build into the leader.
+This is a very close-to-the-fish method and was used with heavily weighted flies and was the first method to use a sighter which is a colored piece of mono built into the leader.

 I rarely teach this method or use it unless I am fishing deep and fast water.